Aman0509/learningSystemDesign/README.md

 Whereas message brokers are a _"lightweight"_ alternative to ESBs that provide similar functionality, a mechanism for inter-service communication, at a lower cost.
 They're well-suited for use in the [microservices architectures](https://karanpratapsingh.com/courses/system-design/monoliths-microservices#microservices) that have become more prevalent as ESBs have fallen out of favor.

+## Message brokers vs RESTFul APIs

+Both message brokers and REST APIs are methods of communication between software systems, but they serve different purposes and have distinct characteristics:

+**Message Broker:**

+- Asynchronous communication model where senders and receivers don't need to interact directly
+- Uses a publish/subscribe or queue-based pattern
+- Decouples systems completely - publishers don't need to know who consumes their messages
+- Handles message persistence, ensuring delivery even if recipients are temporarily unavailable
+- Excellent for event-driven architectures and workload distribution
+- Examples: Apache Kafka, RabbitMQ, Amazon SQS, ActiveMQ

+**REST APIs:**

+- Synchronous request-response communication model
+- Based on HTTP protocol with standard methods (GET, POST, PUT, DELETE)
+- Direct point-to-point communication between client and server
+- Stateless by design - each request contains all information needed
+- Resource-oriented architecture with well-defined endpoints
+- Simpler to implement for straightforward integrations
+- Examples: Twitter API, GitHub API, most web service APIs

+**When to use which:**

+- Use REST APIs when you need immediate responses, simple CRUD operations, or direct client-server communication.
+- Use Message Brokers when you need resilience against downtime, event-driven patterns, or need to decouple systems completely.

 ## Examples

 Here are some commonly used message brokers: